July 14, 2002: The day Taylor Dent put himself and his father in the tennis history books

 Born in 1981 in Texas, Taylor Dent was the son of Phil Dent, a former professional tennis player from Australia, who had famously reached the Australian Open final in 1974.
 Coached by his father, Taylor, one of the few players of his generation to adopt a mostly serve-and-volley game style, made his Grand Slam debut thanks to a wild card at the 1998 US Open, and reached the second round (defeated by Marat Safin, 6-3, 6-1, 7-6).
 In 2001, he fired the fastest serve in Wimbledon’s history, at 144 mph.
 He broke into the top 100 for the first time in early 2002, and in July, he was world No 96.

-• James Blake: the professional tennis player from Harvard
+• James Blake: the Harvard alum with a mean forehand

 James Blake